Go Back

 6. Pour the batter into the prepared cake pan and smooth the top with a spatula.
 Scatter the raspberries over top of the batter, then sprinkle with the remaining 1 1/2 tablespoons of sugar.

 8. Cool the cake in the pan for 10 minutes.
-Invert the cake to remove it from the pan.
-Remove the parchment paper and place the cake right side up on a wire rack.
+Then, invert the cake to remove it from the pan.
+After removing the parchment paper, place the cake right side up on a wire rack.
 Allow the cake to cool 10-15 more minutes.
 Serve warm.

 Notes